AriFordsham/GHCWiki/commentary/packages.md

 - The previous schemes only allow compatible ABI changes to be made.
 If we want to allow incompatible changes to be made, then we need something like ELF's symbol versioning.
-This is probably overkill, since we will be making incompatible ABI changes in the compiler and RTS at regular intervals anyway.
-ABI compatibility is more important between major releases of the compiler.
+This is probably overkill, since we will be making incompatible ABI changes in the compiler and RTS at regular intervals anyway, so long-term ABI compatibility is impractical at this stage.